-Jay Thomas is a "tree-hugging", new-millennium, eclectic shamanic practitioner, humbly honoring sacred traditions of all ancestors, using both ancient and modern techniques to walk between the worlds and return with wisdom for use in problem-solving, self-discovery, personal growth, and healing.
-In his practice, Jay connects with alchemical energies, the rhythms and voices of nature, and non-ordinary states to transform and heal conflicts between body, mind and spirit created often by our disjointed modern life.
+Jay Thomas is an eclectic shamanic practitioner, humbly honoring sacred traditions of all ancestors.
+Jay uses both ancient and modern techniques to walk between the worlds and return with wisdom for use in problem-solving, self-discovery, personal growth, and healing.
+In his practice, Jay connects with alchemical energies [fire, water, earth and air], the rhythms and voices of nature, and non-ordinary states to transform and heal conflicts between body, mind and spirit created often by our disjointed modern life.
 Jay believes we are one heart with many rhythms – we are all on a journey to uncover the sacred within ourselves for connecting with our families (of origin and choice), our communities, and the land we share.

 Jay lives in Western Massachusetts at Bear Mountain Lodge – across a river, down a dirt road, beside a stream, nestled in the forest.
 For more about Jay finding spirit in nature see Easton Mountain's blog: http://www.eastonmountain.org/easton-mountain-2/jay-thomas-writes-about-finding-spirit-in-nature.